Yes, I love having guest posts. Real ones that is.

 A guest post here works like this:

 You submit an article on something, almost anything, about freelance writing.
 You don’t need to ask in advance, but you can if you’d like.
+If you do query, include the title and tell me you’re not going to use essay sights.

 It should probably be between roughly 500-800 words.

-If you want a much longer or shorter piece it’s possible, but lets talk about it a bit in email.
+If you want a much longer or shorter piece it’s possible, but let’s talk about it a bit in email.

 You’re welcome to link back to your site in the body of the post or to other sites, but know that I recognize spam posts when I see them and will reject them out of hand.